-Students in grades 4K through 4th grade will be progressing through the curriculum on an Independent Pathway.
-This means that you, as the parent will be the Learning Coach and will be guiding them through their classes with the help of an online teacher and SLA (Student Learning Advocate).
+Students in grades 4K through 4th grade will be engaged in one of two pathways: virtual (live classed included) or independent (on your own pacing).
+This means that you, as the parent, will be the Learning Coach and will be guiding them through their classes with the help of an online teacher and SLA (Student Learning Advocate).